 Zwings is committed to help cities get ready for the unique urban mobility needs that they will have to face in the days and weeks ahead:

-- From now on, Zwings is offering unlimited free rides to NHS and emergency service staff (police and ambulance) until 2nd December.
+- From now on, Zwings is offering unlimited free rides to NHS and emergency service staff (police and ambulance).
+This offer has been extended to 10th February.
 To sign-up, eligible workers have to submit a form via the Contact Us page on the Zwings’ website.
 They will then receive a unique code in an email response to input into the ‘My Fleets’ section in the app.

 - The operator is sanitising e-scooters more often and are applying state-of-the-art Shieldex self-cleansing copper handle grips which can render up to 99.98% of viruses and bacteria harmless.

 - The company has begun introducing more parking bays close to NHS facilities and major transit arteries, to support key workers and residents who face limited transportation options when making essential trips.
 However, they are mindful of the continued need to provide right of way to pedestrians, including the visually impaired.
 Zwings has been working very closely with groups representing the visually impaired to tailor their safety initiatives to most effectively educate riders and to enforce the rules.